code-name-x/croqueta/README.md

-# croquetina
+# croquetina #hashtagnumero1

-This README would normally document whatever steps are necessary to get the application up and running.
+algun contenido pendejo

 Things you may want to cover: